Conditional Generative Modeling for Enhanced Credit Risk Management in Supply Chain Finance: Asymptotic Analysis of Risk Measures Estimation via QRGMM

-In this subsection, we establish theoretical guarantees for the estimation of $r_1(l)$, $r_2(l)$, and $r_3(l)$ for all $l\in[0,\bar{l}]$, thereby ensuring asymptotic validity for a broad range of SCF risk measure estimations through QRGMM.
+In this section, we establish theoretical guarantees for the estimators of $r_1(l)$, $r_2(l)$, and $r_3(l)$ for all $l\in[0,\bar{l}]$, thereby ensuring asymptotic validity for a broad range of SCF risk measures estimation through QRGMM.
 Prior to proceeding, we emphasize several key considerations.

-\paragraph{\textbf{Model Assumption}} In this section, we adopt the linear quantile regression model assumption of \cite{hong2023learning}, which lay the theoretical groundwork for analyzing the asymptotic properties of QRGMM.
+\paragraph*{\textbf{Model Assumption}} In this section, we adopt the linear quantile regression model assumption of \cite{hong2023learning}, which lays the theoretical groundwork for analyzing the asymptotic properties of QRGMM.
 Suppose $Y(\bx)$ is a continuous random variable on its support given the input $\bx$.
-Its conditional distribution and density functions are denoted as $F_Y(\cdot|\bx)$ and $f_Y(\cdot|\bx)$.
+Its conditional distribution and density function are denoted as $F_Y(\cdot\,|\,\bx)$ and $f_Y(\cdot\,|\,\bx)$.
 The linear quantile regression model assumption is stated as follows.